-7.102 \TIE
+7.106 \TIE

 This option is used to tie two surfaces.
-It can only be used with 3-dimensional elements (no plane stress, plane strain, axisymmetric, beam or shell elements).
-Optional parameters are POSITION TOLERANCE, NAME, CYCLIC SYMMETRY and MULTISTAGE.
+It can only be used with 3-dimensional elements (no plane stress, plane strain, axisymmetric, beam or shell elements).Optional parameters are POSITION TOLERANCE, NAME, CYCLIC SYMMETRY, MULTISTAGE, FLUID PERIODIC and FLUID CYCLIC.
+The last four parameters are mutually exclusive.
+CYCLIC SYMMETRY and MULTISTAGE can only be used for structures, FLUID PERIODIC and FLUID CYCLIC can only be used for 3D-fluid calculations.
 The dependent surface is called the slave surface, the independent surface is the master surface.
 The user can freely decide which surface is taken as slave and which as master.
 The surfaces are defined using \SURFACE.
 Nodes belonging to the dependent surface cannot be used as dependent nodes in other SPC's or MPC's.
 Only nodes on an axis of cyclic symmetry can belong to both the slave as well as to the master surface.